Alexander-Gerontas/ProductManagement/README.md

    ```bash
    mvn spring-boot:run
    ```
+5. Visit http://localhost:8080/swagger-ui/index.html to check documentation

-5. Setup an API development platform like Postman to send http requess to the application.
+6. Setup an API development platform like Postman to send http requests to the application.

 ## Project Structure